gchure/phd/src/chapter_06/section_09_comparison.md

 strains, but with some deviation and poorer inferences observed with the O3 operator strains.
 Overall, we find that regardless of which strain is chosen to determine the unknown parameters, the predictions laid out by the theory closely match the experimental measurements.
-Here we present a comparison of the strain specific predictions and measured fold-change data for each of the three operators considered.
+Here, we present a comparison of the strain specific predictions and measured fold-change data for each of the three operators considered.